The Secrets to Growing Upside-Down Tomatoes for a Prolific Harvest in a Tiny Space

-Tomatoes in upside-down planters make a great use of space but there are a few important things to know so that your efforts will be fruitful.
+Upside-down tomatoes make a great use of space but there are a few important things to know so that your efforts will be fruitful.
 Grow prolific upside-down tomato plants with these 9 essential tips and tricks.

 - 1-2 cherry, grape or other small variety tomato plants